mrdaemon/exosphere/docs/source/configuration.rst

     .. admonition:: Note

         This is the global value that, by default, applies to all hosts.
-        It can be overriden on a per-host basis in the inventory, inside the `hosts` section, via :option:`connect_timeout`.
+        It can be overridden on a per-host basis in the inventory, inside the `hosts` section, via :option:`connect_timeout`.